jacall02/jacall02.github.io/src/data/blog/blogpost-1.md

 tags:
   - JavaScript
 imgUrl: '../../assets/vm.jpeg'
-description: This project is my final degree thesis: an AI-powered tool for automatic music composition designed for video games.
+description: This project is my final degree thesis, an AI-powered tool for automatic music composition designed for video games.
 The tool allows dynamic and adaptive music generation to enhance gameplay experiences.
 ---

 ## Introduction